Deciding polyhedrality of spectrahedra: Normal forms and joint invariant subspaces

+The matrix map is unital ($A(0,0,1) = \id$) and we claim that $A(x,y,t)$ is already in normal form.
+Let $Q(x,y,t)$ be the principal submatrix given by the first three rows and columns.
+We need to argue that $Q(x,y,t)$ is proper.
+To this end, let $B_1 = A(1,0,0)$ and $B_2 = A(0,1,0)$.
+It is easily seen that all eigenspaces of $B_1$ and $B_2$ are one dimensional and that no two eigenspaces intersect non-trivially.
+Hence, there is no $v\neq 0$ that is an eigenvector for both $B_1$ and $B_2$.
+If $Q(x,y,t)$ was not proper, then such a common eigenvector would exist.

+Up to scaling, the only eigenvector for all specializations of $A(x,y,t)$ is $(0,0,0,1)$ with eigenvalue $\lambda = t$.
+But for each specialization, the eigenspace for $\lambda = t$ is of dimension $\ge 2$.
+Hence, $(0,0,0,1)$ is not a distinguished basis vector for the eigenspace corresponding to $\lambda = t$.
+It is therefore not possible to check if $A(x,y,t)$ is in normal by analyzing a (generic) point in the image. $\diamond$ \end{example}

+The next result shows that the joint invariant subspace of $A(\x)$ can be computed from \emph{two} generic points in the image.
+Here \emph{generic points} refer to points not satisfying a certain polynomial condition (that is implicitly given in the proof).

-\begin{prop} Let $A(\x)$ be a unital matrix map and let $\p,\q \in \R^d$ be two distinct generic points.
+\begin{thm} Let $A(\x)$ be a unital matrix map and let $\p,\q \in \R^d$ be two distinct generic points.
 Let $\invSpc \subset \R^n$ the smallest subspace containing all eigenvectors common to $A(\p)$ and $A(\q)$.
-Then $\invSpc$ is invariant under any matrix in the image of $A(\x)$ and $\invSpc^\perp$ is the largest invariant subspace on which $A(\x)$ restricts to a proper matrix map. \end{prop} \begin{proof} Assuming that $A(\x)$ is in normal form, it is sufficient to prove that for generic $\p$ and $\q$ there is no eigenvector common to $Q(\p)$ and $Q(\q)$.
-The collections $V$ of ordered pairs of matrices $(A,B) \in (\mathbb{C}^{n \times n})^2$ with a common eigenvector is an algebraic variety and hence nowhere dense.
-This can be seen either by elimination (cf.~\cite[Ch.~3]{clo}) on the set of tuples $(A,\lambda_A,B,\lambda_B,v)$ where $v$ is an eigenvector of $A$ and $B$ with eigenvalue $\lambda_A$ and $\lambda_B$, respectively.
-Alternatively, it follows directly from Theorem~\ref{thm:inv_spc} below.
-Since $Q(\x)$ is proper, it follows that $V$ restricts to a proper subvariety in $\{ (Q(\p),Q(\q)) : \p, \q \in \R^d \}$. \end{proof}
+Then $\invSpc$ is invariant under any matrix in the image of $A(\x)$ and $\invSpc^\perp$ is the largest invariant subspace on which $A(\x)$ restricts to a proper matrix map. \end{thm} \begin{proof} Let us assume that $A(\x)$ is already in normal form.
+Then the joint invariant subspace $\invSpc$ of $A(\x)$ can be directly read off and we have to show that $A(\p)$ and $A(\q)$ do not have a common eigenvector outside $\invSpc$.
+That is, we have to consider the situation when $Q(\p)$ and $Q(\q)$ have a common eigenvector.